 Incorporating a utility navigation provides extra space to include information that is critical to your nonprofit organization but perhaps isn’t quite significant enough to warrant expanding your main navigation bar.

-Could your website benefit from a utility nav for extra information, social media links, or member logins?
-If so, consider adding one above your normal navigation menu area.
+Could your nonprofit website benefit from a utility nav for extra information, social media links, or member logins?
+If so, consider adding one above your standard navigation menu area.
+Be sure to choose a color that contrasts enough with your regular navigation bar.

 8. Order Your Top-Level Nav Menu Items Appropriately

-Once you know which pages you’ll include in your site navigation, it’s time to decide which order to display them in the top-most level.
+Once you know which pages you’ll include in your nonprofit website navigation, it’s time to decide which order to display them in the top-most level.

-In the example below from Overtown Youth Center, how would you order these items?
+Take the example below from Overtown Youth Center.
+If this were your nonprofit website, how would you order these items?
 Why do you think they’re placed in this order?

 Thinking back to that “F” shape we talked about in an earlier section…